Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Iterative Refinement of Repair Instructions (IRRI)

-The proof of Theorem~\ref{thm:safety-of-irtd} is provided in Appendix~\ref{subapp:proof-of-thm-safety-of-irtd}.
-This theorem guarantees the safety of IRTD under the probabilistic assumption.
-Since a single initial code allows for a deterministic assumption, the corresponding proof is provided in Appendix~\ref{subapp:safety-of-irtd-in-the-case-of-single-initial-code}.
+The proof of Theorem~\ref{thm:non-elimination-of-irri} is provided in Appendix~\ref{subapp:proof-of-thm-non-elimination-of-irri}.
+This theorem guarantees the \textit{non-elimination} of IRRI under the probabilistic assumption.
+Since a single initial program allows for a deterministic assumption, the corresponding proof is provided in Appendix~\ref{subapp:non-elimination-of-irri-in-the-case-of-single-initial-program}.

-Overall, IRTD is provably safe for multi-turn code correction.
-In contrast, as show in~\ref{subapp:linear-self-refinement-method}, existing linear self-refinement methods are not necessarily safe.
-These analyses indicate that IRTD has an advantage over existing methods from the perspective of safety.
-Here, we discuss the safety of IRTD and do not claim that IRTD achieves better performance than prior approaches.
+Overall, IRRI is provably safe for multi-turn program correction under the soundness assumption on LLMs.
+In contrast, as show in~\ref{subapp:linear-self-refinement-method}, existing linear self-refinement methods do not necessarily satisfy \textit{non-elimination}.
+These analyses indicate that IRRI has an advantage over existing methods from the perspective of \textit{non-elimination}.
+Here, we discuss the \textit{non-elimination} of IRRI and do not claim that IRRI achieves better performance than prior approaches.